paulieb89/SECthingv2/README.md

 # XRT Trading Data Analysis

 This directory contains analysis of XRT (Total Return Swaps) trading data from January 2025.
+This repo is a test on  data from SECthingv2, thanks to artpersonnft for a giving us something really powerful and easy to use!

 ## Directory Structure